cynddl/sublime-text-merlin/README.md

 ## Installation

 First of all, be sure to have [merlin](https://github.com/the-lambda-church/merlin) installed.
+The current supported version of merlin is 2.0.

 The shorter way of doing this is with [opam](opam.ocaml.org), an OCaml package manager: